vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/log.md

 # Logs

-Nebula uses [glog](https://github.com/google/glog) to print logs, gflag to control the severity level of the log, and provides an HTTP interface to dynamically change the log level at runtime to facilitate tracking.
+Nebula Graph uses [glog](https://github.com/google/glog) to print logs, gflag to control the severity level of the log, and provides an HTTP interface to dynamically change the log level at runtime to facilitate tracking.

 ## Parameter Description